hhcho/densvis/densmap/README.md

 ### Install Options

-PyPI installation of densMAP, assuming all dependencies are installed, can be performed as:
+PyPI installation of densMAP can be performed as:

 ```bash
 pip install densmap-learn